Ouilliam/CloneACS/README.md

 * Pymongo (be sure that MongoDB is installed and started!)
 * MWClient
-* JSON and simpleJSOn modules
+* JSON and simpleJSON modules
 *You can install them with `pip install pymongo` and `pip install mwclient`*, etc.

 ## __How to use ?__